DiddiLeija/diddi-and-eli/README.md

 > **Diddi and Eli: a platformer game with scaling challenges.**

+## Storyline

+> Diddi and Eli are warriors serving Lady Alix.
+The Scaler, a powerful
+> lord of darkness, is menacing Lady Alix' domains, so she needs Diddi
+> and Eli to find the Scaler before he invades the land!

+To win, you have to clear five courses, each one harder than the previous.
+Once you reach the final course, defeat the evil **Scaler** to win!

+You can either play as Diddi (player 1), Ei (player 2) or use a local co-op mode (2 players using the same device, Diddi & Eli).

-## How to play
+## Installation

 Using Python `>=3.7` and [Pyxel](https://github.com/kitao/pyxel) at a [recommended version](./requirements.txt), clone or download this repository and run `main.py` to start the game.

-To win, you'll have to clear five courses, each one harder than the previous one.
-Once you reach the final course, defeat the evil **Scaler** to win!

 ## Game controls

 - Menu controls
-  - 1: Start game.
+  - 1: Start new game.
+  - 2: Start from checkpoint.
-  - 2: Select player mode.
+  - 3: Select player mode.
 - In-game controls (player 1)
   - W: Jump
   - A: Move to the left